View Holidays

 Whether you’re an avid golfer or you just want to have an afternoon of fun spent playing a game or two with friends; there are three eclectic golf courses to choose from on the island of Aruba.

-The most pristine and only 18-hole course on the island is Tierre del Sol.
-Situated on the northwest tip of Aruba and positioned near the Tierre del sol Resort spa and country club, this golf club offers breathtaking views of the ocean and features waterfalls on the course.
-Tierre del Sol welcomes guests staying at any resort in Aruba and uses state of the art technology, including a GPS yardage system, to give players a virtual view of the course and electronic scoring.
+The most pristine, and the only 18-hole course on the island, is Tierre del Sol.
+Situated on the northwest tip of Aruba near the Tierre del Sol Resort spa and country club, this golf club offers breathtaking views of the ocean and features waterfalls on the course.
+Tierre del Sol welcomes guests staying at any resort in Aruba and uses state-of-the-art technology, including a GPS yardage system, to give players a virtual view of the course and electronic scoring.
 Throw away those pencils and scoring cards.

 Located in the Divi Village Golf and Beach Resort, the smaller 9-hole Links at Divi Aruba is a stunning and challenging course.
 Beautifully landscaped, it hugs the shoreline, providing stunning views to soften the impact of those occasional but inevitable poor shots.
 After your game, relax in Mulligan’s Bar & Restaurant or sample some gourmet food in the appropriately named Windows on Aruba, with views of the course and sea.